JackyTran0612/4052project/README.md

 NLP: processes audio and tries to classify it.
 I will attempt to use audio spectrograms.

-Datasets: FER-2013 for labeled facial expressions, CMU-MOSEI for labeled visual and audio recordings.
+Datasets: FER-2013 for labeled facial expressions, RAVDESS for audio recordings.